nooxbrk/csgo-server-listener/README.md

 # csgo-server-listener
-Live Match Statistics of one or multiple running Matches on vanilla/sourcemod servers.
+ - Live Match Statistics
+ - multiple Servers at the same time
+ - heatmaps/playerstatistics as pictures for livestreams